List of New Zealand national rugby league team players

 There have been 828 rugby league footballers who have played for the New Zealand national rugby league team since the national side started competing internationally in 1907.
 Players are listed according to the date of their first international test match.
 The below list is the official roll of honour and only lists players who have played a test match for the Kiwis or have gone away on a tour with the squad.
 The list does not include players who only played non-tests in New Zealand or who were unused substitutions in test matches.
-The New Zealand Rugby League omitted Allen Alfred St George as early records were poorly kept and it was assumed the "St George" who played for New Zealand in a 1932 test was Neville St George who debuted for New Zealand in 1928.
+The New Zealand Rugby League omitted Ed St George as early records were poorly kept and it was assumed the "St George" who played for New Zealand in 1932 was Neville St George who debuted for New Zealand in 1925.
 It was however his younger brother Allen (Ed) St George.
-He has recently been added to the New Zealand Rugby League Roll of Honour and given the number 220a after Jonas Masters who was credited with being 220.
+He has been added to the NZRL Roll of Honour and given the number 220a.